ORCID/ORCID-Source/orcid-model/src/main/resources/README.md

 * Developers on deprecated versions should refer to the migration notes to assist in moving to the latest release version.
 * Future functionality will not be supported in deprecated versions.
 * Future versions may not be backward compatible with deprecated versions.
-* Deprecated versions will have a “sunset date”, after which they will no longer be supported.
+* Deprecated versions will have a "sunset date", after which they will no longer be supported.
 Developers experiencing problems with deprecated versions will be directed to move to the release version.

 ### <a name="releaseVersion"></a>Release version(s)